melliott7264/markelliottva_theme/Readme.md

 2. Update all plugins on development and production
 3. Update WordPress to same version on production as development
 4. Backup production database
-   - a. document production site URL
+   - a. document production site URL - http://127.0.0.1
 5. Copy markelliottva and understrap themes to live site.
-6. Copy all new (since December 2022) uploads to live site.
+6. Copy all new (since December 2022) uploads to live site - may have to temporarily change ownership of uploads folders on server to FTP under Bitnami username
 7. Backup development database.
 8. Import development database into production site.
 9. Edit imported database
    - a. change development site URL to production site URL.
 10. Change administrator password on production site
-11. Make sure there is a backup administrator account
+11. Make sure there is a backup administrator account and the password is set
-12. Use Velvet Blues plugin to update links on production WordPress site from markelliottvapersonal.local to markelliottva.com
+12. Use Velvet Blues plugin to update links on production WordPress site from markelliottvapersonal.local to markelliottva.com depending on if changes were made to site content(posts/pages)

 ## Usage

 Updates to the carousel are made in the in the heroContentArray of the carousel.js file in the root of the theme folder.
 Otherwise, all posts and pages are updated through the standard WordPress admin dashboard.
+Make sure to use relative file paths/URLs or production file paths/URLs if absolute paths required.

 ## Credits